deepskies/deeplenstronomy/paper.md

 `deeplenstronomy` makes use of multiple open-source software packages: `lenstronomy` is used for all gravitational lensing calculations and image simulation; `numpy` [@numpy] arrays are used internally to store image data and perform vectorized calculations; `pandas` [@pandas] dataframes are utilized for storing simulation metadata and file reading and writing; `scipy` [@scipy] is used for integration and interpolation; `matplotlib` [@matplotlib] functions are used for image visualization; `astropy` [@astropy] is used for cosmological calculations and color image production; `h5py` [@h5py] is utilized for saving images; and `PyYAML` [@pyyaml] is used to manage the configuration file.
-While not used directly, some `python-benedict` [@benedict] functionalities helped to create `deeplenstronomy`s data structures and internal search algorithms.
+While not used directly, some `python-benedict` [@benedict] functionalities helped to create `deeplenstronomy`'s data structures and internal search algorithms.

 `deeplenstronomy` is packaged and disseminated via [PyPI](https://pypi.org/project/deeplenstronomy/).
 Documentation and example notebooks are available on the [`deeplenstronomy` website](https://deepskies.github.io/deeplenstronomy/).